Nevraxe/Cervo/README.md

 ```

-By default, a `config.json` file is not required unless you want to specify the application directory path in it.
+By default, a `config.json` file is not required unless you want to specify the application directory path in it or want to set `Production` to true in order for Cervo to cache the routing information.

 ### The folder structure